hpyhacking/peatio/doc/eth.md

 You need to create at least one account and use it as a base account for withdrawals

-You need to edit app/models/worker/deposit_coin.rb ,deposit_coin_address.rb and withdraw_coin.rb
+You need to edit app/models/worker/deposit_coin_address.rb , withdraw_coin.rb and app/services/coin_rpc.rb

 Add your ether server IP and your base account address Allow only peatio server to access ETH server on port 80